rare-lab-core/rare-lab-core/README.md

 - **Designers should ship beautiful work without writing GLSL.** That's the entire bet behind Rare.lab.
 - **The visual layer of the internet is going to be immersive.** I want to be at the forefront of that transformation.
 - **Two people + a sharpened AI partner can outship a ten-person team.** Done it for 51 days.
 Will do it for the next 10 years.
-- **Code you own forever beats code you rent.** That's the moat behind our compiler.

 ---